 What is the maximum length of a TXT record?

-Each individual string within a TXT record can be up to 255 characters.
-Longer text can be split into multiple strings within the same record, but the total length should be kept reasonable to avoid DNS issues.
+Each string within a TXT record can be up to 255 characters.
+If you need more room, you can split the text into multiple strings within the same record, but don't go overboard or you might run into DNS problems.

 Can TXT records affect website performance?